bkamapantula/india-pc-nfhs4/README.md

 # Data

 There are 19 tables in total.
-Currently [data.xlsx](data.xlsx) has clean data for 4 tables, one in each sheet.
+Currently [data](https://docs.google.com/spreadsheets/d/14ri-R2TAYmPhVhiiJczv9fSe-ahnwCplUW2JPqfpUC8/edit?usp=sharing) has clean data for 4 tables, one in each sheet.

 ## List of tables